UniversalDependencies/docs/treebanks/en_lines/en_lines-dep-expl.md

 1	If	if	SCONJ	_	_	4	mark	_	_
 2	that	that	PRON	DEM-SG	Number=Sing|PronType=Dem	4	nsubj	_	_
 3	's	be	AUX	PRES	Mood=Ind|Number=Sing|Person=3|Tense=Pres|VerbForm=Fin	4	cop	_	_
-4	true	true	ADJ	POS	Degree=Pos	8	advmod	_	SpaceAfter=No
+4	true	true	ADJ	POS	Degree=Pos	8	advcl	_	SpaceAfter=No
 5	,	,	PUNCT	Comma	_	4	punct	_	_
 6	then	then	ADV	_	PronType=Dem	8	advmod	_	_
 7	there	there	PRON	EX	_	8	expl	_	_